 Standard modern farming techniques rely on the heavy use of pesticides to improve crop yields, but many cause adverse effects, both to the consumer and to the environment.
-Bacteria can be used as environmentally friendly alternatives to pesticides, to improve plant growth and even to limit plant disease.
+Bacteria can be used as environmentally friendly alternatives to pesticides, to improve plant growth and to limit plant disease.

-We have bioprospected in the plant microbiome for bacteria living inside and on the surface of plants, in the search for strains that can protect against important agricultural pathogens.
-Our focus is on those that cause fire blight, fungal diseases and potato late blight.
-Our aim is to identify new bacterial biocontrol agents, to expand the scope for biocontrol in agriculture.
+We have bioprospected in the microbiome of different plants for bacteria living internally and externally, in the search for strains that can protect against important agricultural pathogens.
+Our aim was to identify new bacterial biocontrol agents, to expand the scope for biocontrol in agriculture.

 Was ist das Besondere an diesem Projekt?

-Our strategy has involved isolating strains from crop plants and testing their potential to control our target diseases, as well as testing already isolated bacteria for such abilities.
-Strains that have shown promise will be characterised and tested in plants for their efficacy in preventing disease.
-This project aims to identify strains that can confer long-term resistance to pathogens, directly at the site of infection.
-To this end, the means of treatment with the potential bacterial biocontrol agent will be fitted to the particular crop to be protected; seed inoculation for the fast-growing crops maize and tomato and spraying the mature tree to protect apple crops.
+Our strategy has involved isolating strains from crop plants and testing their potential to control relevant plant diseases, as well as testing already isolated bacteria for such abilities.
+Promising strains have been characterised and tested in plants for their biocontrol efficacy.
+We aimed to identify strains that can confer long-term resistance to pathogens, directly at the site of infection, and that can be easily applied to crops.